 After one week, count the discrete colonies on each plate.
 Plates with 10 to 20 fungal colonies should be counted.
 Note and describe distinguishing features of the plates or colonies.

-MED: Talent examines and counts colonies on plates.
+MED: Talent examines fungal colonies on plates.

-CU: Talent discards unsuitable plates.

-CU: Talent makes notes on colonies.
+CU: Talent makes counts and makes notes on colonies.

 Take a clean glass microscope slide and deposit a drop of lactophenol mounting fluid into the center.

-MED: Talent selects a clean microscope slide

-ECU: Talent deposits lactophenol onto slide.
+MED: Talent selects a clean microscope slide and deposits lactophenol onto slide.

 Using forceps to avoid contamination, cut a strip of clear cellophane tape about 3 cm long.
 If necessary, use a dissecting needle to free the tape from the forceps.

-MED: Talent cuts tape piece.

-CU: Talent uses dissecting needle to remove from forceps.
+MED: Talent cuts tape piece and uses dissecting needle to remove from forceps.

 Apply the adhesive side of the tape to the surface of a sporulating fungus colony, taking care to avoid excessive pressure.